 In Spring I broke a long blog silence with hope of recommencing a fruitful writing practice.
 I wrote a couple of essays, three of five planned pieces in the Maxim Matrix series and began a journal of healing I dubbed, Not Too Jazzy.
 I’ve decided to leave off blogging.
 I don’t know if I will resume.
 I have been more ill for the past six weeks than I have ever been, and my priorities are a bit in a muddle.

-When I was writing the Maxim Matrix series I ran into an interpersonal issue that left me questioning whether I wanted to wrangle with the bugaboo of every memoir-writer–how to manage writing about relationships with people who are still around even if you are not writing only about yourself.
-And I began wondering if I was even meeting my own goals in publishing these pieces.
+When I was writing the Maxim Matrix series I ran into an interpersonal issue that left me questioning whether I wanted to wrangle with the bugaboo of every memoir-writer–how to manage writing about your thoughts and feelings about experiences when they are complex and connect to relationships with people who are still connected in your life.
+I also began wondering if I was even meeting my own goals in publishing these pieces.
 I achieved one–the knowing how it would feel to “go public” with some personal writing.
 Beyond that?
 I’m not clear that anything I’ve written can be helpful to anyone, at least in this blog venue.
 ‘Tis time for me to rethink things.

 The two remaining pieces in the series were drafts reflecting on the impact of sayings my parents invoked frequently to manipulate each other and me.
 The first saying was so obviously wrong to me even as a young child that it never confused me: “All’s fair in love and war” (John Lyly 1578).
 The next left my brain tied in knots for ages: “Ask me no questions and I’ll tell you no lies” (Oliver Goldsmith 1773).
 The last two were awful because the expressions’ true intent is to offer a sort of guidance or wayfinding (for better or worse) to someone in difficulty, but my parents used them in cruel, taunting ways.
 “Offer it up,” (a Christian shorthand expression suggesting that one share one’s suffering with Jesus), and “Hope springs eternal,” (Alexander Pope 1732).